thomastoye/reddit-gpg-bot/README.md

 # Reddit GNU Privacy Guard Bot

 This a a [reddit](http://www.reddit.com) bot that lives on the [/r/GPGpractice](http://www.reddit.com/r/GPGpractice/) subreddit.
 Currently, it doesn't do a whole lot, but the plan is to automatically respond to new threads.
-Note that **the private key of the bot is in this repository**, this is not a mistake, it was done on purpose to help people debug, etc.

 ## Parsing keys